There is a direct correlation between the health of your business and the efficiency of your sales pipeline.

 → A sales pipeline refers to the stages of your sales process.

 The sales funnel is focused on the customer’s journey (awareness, interest, consideration, decision), while the sales pipeline is specific and unique to your own sales process (qualification, meeting, proposal delivery, negotiation).
+The stages of a sales pipeline generally correlate with specific tasks your sales reps or sales teams need to complete.

 Image via Freshworks